mdh266/CrimeTime/README.md

 <a href="https://pypi.python.org/pypi/beautifulsoup4"> beautifulsoup</a> library and
 also this specific
  <a href="https://nycopendata.socrata.com/Public-Safety/Police-Precincts/78dh-3ptz/data">database</a>
 on the NYC Open Data Website.
-The crime data was obtained from the <a href="https://nycopendata.socrata.com/">NYC Open Data Website</a> and cleaning was completed using <a href="http://pandas.pydata.org/">Pandas</a> and
+The historical crime data was obtained from the <a href="https://nycopendata.socrata.com/">NYC Open Data Website</a> and cleaning was completed using <a href="http://pandas.pydata.org/">Pandas</a> and
 <a href="http://geopandas.org/">GeoPandas</a>.
 The data was then stored in a
 <a href="https://sqlite.org/">SQLite</a> database.
 Forecasted crime rates were predicted using a